w3c/automotive-viss2/server/Go/server-1.0/README.md

 Functionality: <br>
 	Long term: Server implementation following the project SwA, with capability to serve multiple app-clients over both WebSockets and HTTP protocols in parallel.<br>
 	Short term limitations: <br>
+                - The transport protocols are not the secure versions of Websockets and HTTP. <br>
 		- Max two parallel app-clients for each of HTTP and Websoclket protocols. <br>
 		- Access restriction not implemented. <br>
 		- Responses for error cases may not be correct (or even have JSON format).<br>